 Sutro Media's San Francisco Chinatown app provides a map and an A to Z listing of points of interest.
 The map is filled with detailed icons, but unfortunately, they overlap and are hard to read on a mobile phone screen.
 If you're the type who likes to wander but occasionally wants to know more about something, you may find it useful.

 The free app City Walks provides minimal information and you'll have to pay for an upgrade to access their guided tours.
-It's a pricing strategy I don't like, and so I haven't evaluated the full app, which rates only 2.5 stars out of 5, largely because of complaints that the free version has nothing to offer.
+It's a pricing strategy, this app rates only 2.5 stars out of 5, largely because of complaints that the free version has nothing to offer.

 Time Shutter - San Francisco is custom-made for history buffs and anyone who wonders what a place looked like long ago.
 Using their map- or list-based index, you can bring up historic photos of the place you're standing.
 Double-tap and they'll transform into modern-day views.